 In fact, since $i \in T_{cd}$, the same argument as above demonstrates that no box in $T$ located strictly between $(x,y)$ and $(c,d)$ in the reverse row reading word order can contain $i+1$.
 This also implies that no box in $T$ located strictly between $(x,y)$ and $(c,d)$ in the reverse row reading word order can contain $i$, since if it did, this $i$ would be a later $i$-unpaired letter in $\revrow(T)$.
 Hence, we can conclude that (2) is proven by asserting $(a,b) = (c,d)$, and simultaneously, part (3) is also established.
-(Note that (3) is trivial for case (2)(a).)
+Note that (3) is trivial in case (2)(a).

 Finally, part (4) can be concluded in two steps.
-Firstly, removing $i$ from $T_{ab}$ will certainly result in a set-valued decomposition tableau.
-This is because removing $i$ does not introduce new forbidden patterns, and we are only eliminating a subset of the distributions that form decomposition tableaux in $T$.
-Secondly, using part (3), we can observe that adding $i+1$ to $T_{xy}$ creates new forbidden patterns of the form (2)(b) and (2)(c) only when the following case occurs:
+First, removing $i$ from $T_{ab}$ will certainly result in a set-valued decomposition tableau.
+Second, using part (3), we observe that adding $i+1$ to $T_{xy}$ creates new forbidden patterns of the form (2)(b) and (2)(c) only when one of the following cases occurs:

 or